Henry Gunther: Memorials

+Several years after Gunther's death, a Veterans of Foreign Wars post in east Baltimore, number 1858, was named after him.
+The post honoring Gunther closed in 2004.

-On "Veterans Day" (in France, "Armistice Day"), November 11, 2008, a memorial was constructed near the place in Chaumont-devant-Damvillers in Lorraine where Gunther died.
+On Veterans Day (called Armistice Day in France), November 11, 2008, a memorial was constructed near the place in Chaumont-devant-Damvillers in Lorraine where Gunther died.
 Two years later on the same remembrance holiday observance, November 11, 2010, a memorial plaque was also unveiled at his grave site in America at 10:59 a.m. by the German Society of Maryland.